Organize API Endpoints with OpenAPI Tags

 When defining the list of tags in the root of your API contract, make sure not to duplicate tag names.
 Since the tag’s name property links an endpoint to a tag, duplicate names are likely to confuse developers looking at the API contract.

 The code snippet below contains the root Tag Object in an API contract.
-Notice how the Validations tag has been duplicated, and the second definition contains a different description to the first:
+Notice how the validation tag has been duplicated, and the second definition contains a different description to the first:

 tags: